SFDO-Tooling/CumulusCI/docs/packaging.md

----
-title: Release Managed and Unlocked Packages
+# Release Managed and Unlocked Packages
----

 CumulusCI makes it easy to build first- and second-generation managed packages, as well as unlocked packages.
 While the overall workflows for